-We have started to operate a basic advice service from our second building at 117 Green Lanes.
-In the coming year we will extend our home care services and offer additional care services to the Hackney borough using this location as our base.
-We have also formulated new and innovative projects that will begin in financial year 2015/2016, these include Peoples Health Champions working with CCG, Turkish Health Event including health screening for over 200 Turkish speakers planned for early 2016, Employment Advice workshops, Haringey Health Initiative, Our televised Health Slot, our environmental project and a planned cultural exchange initiative working with groups in Cyprus and Turkey.
+In the coming year we will extend our home care services and offer additional care services to the Hackney Council using 117 Green Lanes as an additional base.
+We have also formulated new and innovative projects that will begin in financial year 2016-17.
+These include Peoples Health Champions working with Haringey Clinical Commissioning Group (CCG), Turkish Health Event including health screening for over 200 Turkish speakers planned for February 2017, Haringey Health Initiative, a televised Health Slot, an environmental project and a planned cultural exchange initiative working with groups in Cyprus and Turkey.